drayde/IR_Wifi_Bridge/README.md

 Small EPS32 based webserver that sends IR commands to a TV via an IR LED attached to the EPS32.

+Update Jan-2021: Works with an off-the-shelf M5Stick-C using its built-in IR LED.

 It can be used in two different ways: with a browser or with the Android app irplus.

 ## Browser mode